idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step06_common_ops.md

 ## Mesh Trimming Along Lines of Symmetry

 Reactor cores are often designed with lines of symmetry through the core center, which in turn entails a symmetric solution.
-To save computational resources, the mesh can be cut along lines of symmetry and reflective boundary conditions can be applied to solution at the cut interface.
-Through-the-center trimming is needed in this case.
+To save computational resources, the mesh can be cut along lines of symmetry and reflective boundary conditions can be applied to the solution at the cut interface.
+Through-the-center mesh trimming is required to cut the mesh along these symmetry lines.

 An alternative type of symmetry occurs in certain "unit cells" which contain half-pins on the edge of the unit cell.
 When repeated (mirrored) on the lines of symmetry, these half-pins become full pins and part of a larger core structure.
 To create these unit cells, an assembly with multiple pins is created (with intact pins), and then peripheral trimming is applied to the assembly along any or all of six possible lines cutting through the outer ring of hexagonal pins.